AndrewSRea/My_Learning_Port/Bootstrap/README.md

 ### All breakpoints

 For grids that are the same from the smallest of devices to the largest, use the `.col` and `.col-*` classes.
 Specify a numbered class when you need a particularly sized column; otherwise, feel free to stick to `.col`.
+(All of the code examples below can be found in my accompanying [`responsive-grid-examples.html` file](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/responsive-grid-examples.html).)
 ```
 <div class="container">
     <div class="row">